CREF Board of Trustees

 If you work hard while attending a CTE class, you will end up with many skills that will lead to many opportunities in the field.
 In life, a lot of things can change, and a lot of things can be taken away from you.
 No one can ever take your knowledge and skills away from you.

-Mark Verbois is Assistant Vice President of the Replacement and Leisure Division for Enterprise Holdings Inc. In this role, he is responsible for overseeing some of the company’s largest insurance replacement, leisure and domestic tour accounts.
+Mark Verbois is Vice President of the Replacement and Leisure Division for Enterprise Mobility.
+In this role, he is responsible for overseeing some of the company’s largest insurance replacement, leisure and domestic tour accounts.
 Verbois also leads the company’s strategy for MSO (multi-shop operator) partnerships.

-Enterprise Holdings operates – through an integrated global network of independent regional subsidiaries and franchises – the Enterprise Rent-A-Car, Alamo Rent A Car and National Car Rental brands.
+Enterprise Mobility operates – through an integrated global network of independent regional subsidiaries and franchises – the Enterprise Rent-A-Car, Alamo Rent A Car and National Car Rental brands.

 Enterprise partners with insurance companies and collision repair centers to provide a replacement rental when a customer’s vehicle is out-of-service for repairs.
 Enterprise also plays an integral role in mobilizing the local recovery efforts of insurance providers, emergency response organizations and collision repair centers following natural disasters.